DanH42/LetsGetTogether-server/README.md

     POST https://get2gether.me/api/checkin
     {"token": "ce8190...6a84a5", "lat": 41.8792, "lng": -87.6316, "accuracy": 4}

 Once the user's location has been updated, you will receive a response containing the information of up to 10 users that are within 30 miles of their location (sorted by distance).
+A user may not check in twice in a 10-second period.

 ### Logging Out